 top of page

-Making placement plans for your pets should you pass before them is not an easy topic to discuss.
-It's something no one wants to think about, let alone discuss, but it has to be discussed, and not just assume that your family will take care of your pets if something should happen to you.
+Making placement plans for your pets should something happen to you is not an easy topic to discuss.
+It's something no one really wants to think about, let alone discuss, but it has to be discussed, and not just assume that your family will take care of your pets if something should happen to you.

-We at Woody's Place Senior German Shepherd Sanctuary get many requests from families to place a senior German Shepherd belonging to a loved one who has passed away.
+At the Woody's Place Senior German Shepherd Sanctuary, we often receive heart-wrenching requests from families seeking to rehome a senior German Shepherd that once belonged to a loved one who has passed away.
 Often and unfortunately, the family can not take in the now-abandoned dog for various reasons such as:

 • Their lifestyle does not permit it.